 With blue eyes, we really like the creamy eyeliners.
 Our personal favorite is the 24-7 Glide-On Eye Pencil.
 It may come in pencil form, but it’s probably the softest, creamiest, most blendable pencil liner you’ve ever experienced!
 Our personal favorites on blue eyes are Alkaline, Demolition, and Whiskey.

 If you have gray-blue light blue eyes, then your eye color is only going to stand out more by being framed with liner.
-If you want to make them look bigger, then of course, only go with the top lashes, but super light eyes look incredible either way.
+If you want to make them look bigger, then of course, only go with the top lashes, but super light eyes look unbelievable either way.
 Blue eyes typically just intensify when surrounded with eyeliner.

 Eyelashes and Mascara

-Now that you know how to intensify blue eyes with eyeliner, it’s probably a no-brainer that the same applies for the lashes.
+Now that you know how to intensify blue eyes with eyeliner, it’s probably a no-brainer that the same applies to the lashes.
 Eyelashes work to frame our eyes in beautiful ways (as well as protect our eyes from debris, but anyway).
 By adding mascara to them, we darken them, lengthen them, and thicken them.
 This not only gives us those coveted camel lashes, but it also makes our eyes stand out more, no matter the color, shape, or size.

 Black lashes will make your eyes pop incredibly, so you don’t want to skip this step.
 If you want to take the enhancing to a whole new level, try on some fake lashes, or if you want to make more of an investment, you can even opt to get lash extensions.
 That way, you don’t have to worry about reapplying the lashes every so often; just go in every month or so for a “refill”.